wonko433/blackcoin-more/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the pivxd tests manually, launch `src/test/test_pivx`.
+To run the bitcloudd tests manually, launch `src/test/test_bitcloud`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the pivxd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the bitcloudd tests.

-To add more pivxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.
+To add more bitcloudd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.

-To run the pivx-qt tests manually, launch `src/qt/test/test_pivx-qt`
+To run the bitcloud-qt tests manually, launch `src/qt/test/test_bitcloud-qt`

-To add more pivx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more bitcloud-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_pivx has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_bitcloud has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_pivx --log_level=all --run_test=getarg_tests
+    test_bitcloud --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_pivx --run_test=getarg_tests/doubledash
+    test_bitcloud --run_test=getarg_tests/doubledash

-Run `test_pivx --help` for the full list.
+Run `test_bitcloud --help` for the full list.

 ### Note on adding test cases